qcodespp/qcodespp.github.io/docs/source/index.rst

 qcodes++ documentation
 ======================

 qcodes++ (aka qcodespp, qcpp, qc++) is a python package to run scientific experiments. qcodes++ is built on top of `QCoDeS <https://qcodes.github.io/Qcodes/>`__, both extending capabilities and preserving older features.

-QCoDeS is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.
-It contains a huge range of drivers for communicating with instruments, and a flexible - but complex - database-based method for collecting data and running measurement loops.
+QCoDeS contains a huge range of drivers for communicating with instruments, and a flexible - but complex - database-based method for collecting data and running measurement loops.